Ten reasons why no responsible company would have appointed Rebekah Brooks

 Brooks was told of the real scale of hacking at the News of the World by a senior police officer in autumn 2006, and she passed the information to other executives.
 Yet she stood by while those executives publicly insisted for years that it was a matter of one rogue reporter and that allegations of wider criminality were untrue.

-In 2007, when the convicted and sacked former News of the World phone hacker Clive Goodman threatened to declare publicly that his superiors had known what he was up to, Brooks took him to lunch and offered him a job on the Sun because News International wanted to avoid what she was told would be a ‘potential publicity nightmare’.
+In 2007, when the convicted and sacked former News of the World phone hacker Clive Goodman threatened to declare publicly that his superiors had known what he was up to, Brooks [You must be registered and logged in to see this link.] on the Sun because News International wanted to avoid what she was told would be a ‘potential publicity nightmare’.

 And when she became CEO in September 2009, though she had known of the true scale of hacking for years, she did nothing to reverse company policy, to take action against those in the company guilty of wrongdoing or to make amends to the hundreds of victims of phone hacking.